 I guess it’s just because as an author I tend to be a perfection freak, but I’ve now become a very attentive reader with an eagle eye.
 I’ve always dreamed of working in the editorial business, but since I don’t have the right qualifications, my dream has remained such.
 But then I realized I could be a beta reader or a critique partner for authors who don’t have one and who would like a more critical eye than a normal beta reader (who’s not an author) can provide.

 So if you want to get your book critiqued and receive detailed feedback, get in touch with me.
 I will provide feedback on the plot (point out any plot issues, inconsistencies, etc.), characters, settings, and although I’m not an actual editor, I will spot typos and point out ‘showing vs. telling’ issues.
 I will also include comments and I will send you a general editorial letter with my opinion and suggestions.
 You must be willing to accept constructive criticism, but in the end it’s your book so you can accept or refuse my suggestions.

 Since I’m just starting out, I have a fixed rate according to the type of book: short story, novella, or full-length novel.
 I will read romance (any subgenre), women’s fiction, romantic comedies, and chick-lit.
 I may occasionally accept other genres, but I reserve the right to decide according to the genre and plot of the story.
-I don’t read erotica, BDSM and the likes, and books with graphic violence (abuse, etc.)—sorry.
+I don’t read erotica, BDSM, LGBT and the likes, and books with graphic violence (abuse, etc.) and graphic sex scenes—sorry.